Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

 ### Second commit (30/03/2025)
 ---
 i continue working on my code to obtain an access token/ API key from Spotify API. i created a seperate main.py called main1.py to test the UI (later deleted). i faced many challenged including typos and f strings, leading to my UI completely crashing.
-I was very hesitant and worried if the UI wouldn't work, leading me to overthink and research for other APIs  By the end of the day i had finished the UI for the access token/ API key from the Spotify API
+I was very hesitant and worried if the UI wouldn't work, leading me to overthink and research for other APIs  By the end of the day i had finished the UI for the access token/ API key from the Spotify API.

 ### Third commit (30/03/2025)
 ---